netoptimizer/prototype-kernel/kernel/Documentation/networking/XDP/use-cases/xdp_use_case_load_balancer.rst

 Traditional load balancer
 =========================

-Traditionally a service load balancer, like IPVS, have more NICs (Network Interface Cards) and forward traffic to the back-end servers (called "real server" for IPVS).
+Traditionally a service load balancer (like IPVS) has more NICs (Network Interface Cards), and forwards traffic to the back-end servers (called "real server" for IPVS).

-The current XDP implementation (**XDP_TX** in kernel 4.8) can only forward packets back-out the same NIC they arrived on.
+The current XDP implementation (**XDP_TX** in kernel 4.8) can only forward packets back out the same NIC they arrived on.
 This makes XDP unsuited for implementing a traditional multi-NIC load balancer.

-A traditionally load balancer easily becomes a single point of failure.
-Thus, more than one load balancer are usually deployed in a `High Availability`_ (HA) cluster.
+A traditional load balancer easily becomes a single point of failure.
+Thus, multiple load balancers are usually deployed, in a `High Availability`_ (HA) cluster.
 In order to make load balancer failover transparent to client applications, the load balancer(s) need to synchronize their state (E.g. via `IPVS sync protocol`_ sending UDP